citp/privacy-policy-historical/o/on/onl/onlynaturalpet.com.md

 Some of our business partners use cookies on our website.
 We have no access to or control over these cookies.
 This privacy statement covers the use of cookies by this website only and does not cover the use of cookies by any advertisers.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Firefox or Internet Explorer) settings.
 Each browser is a little different, so look at your browser Help menu to learn the correct way to modify your cookies.
 If you turn cookies off, you won't have access to many features that make your site experience more efficient and some of our services will not function properly.
 However, you can still place orders over the telephone by contacting customer service at 888-937-6677.
 You can delete the cookies we have placed by [clicking here](http://www.onlynaturalpet.com/?cookies=delete).
+You will return to our homepage, but your cookies will be cleared.

+**Other Tracking Technologies**

+Our third party partners also employ clear gifs (a.k.a.
+Web Beacons/Web Bugs), images, and scripts that help them better manage content on our site.
+We do not tie the information gathered to our Customers’ or Users’ personally identifiable information.

+As is true of most web sites, we gather certain information automatically and store it in log files.
+This information includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data.

+We use this information, which does not identify individual users, to analyze trends, to administer the site, to track users’ movements around the site and to gather demographic information about our user base as a whole.

+We do not link this automatically-collected data to personally identifiable information.

 **Do we disclose the information we collect to outside parties?**